-Although the Bureau of Labor Statistics does not report any specific data regarding the job outlook of clinical nurse specialists, they do report that the overall employment of registered nurses will grow 12% by 2026.
-Since the demand for nurses, in general, is expected to grow significantly by 2026, clinical nurse specialists will have a leg up on other nursing pathways due to their higher level of education and training.
+Although the Bureau of Labor Statistics does not report any specific data regarding the job outlook of Clinical Nurse Specialists, they do report that the overall employment of Registered Nurses will grow by 9% by 2030.
+Since the demand for nurses, in general, is expected to grow significantly by 2030, Clinical Nurse Specialists will have a leg up on other nursing pathways due to their higher level of education and training.

 Clinical Nurse Specialist Career

-Becoming a clinical nurse specialist is the best way for registered nurses to take their career to the next level.
-By devoting the time to earn your MSN, you’ll set yourself up for a more personalized career in nursing than simply working as an R.N.
+Becoming a Clinical Nurse Specialist is the best way for Registered Nurses to take their careers to the next level.
+By devoting the time to earn your MSN, you’ll set yourself up for a more personalized career in nursing than simply working as an RN.

-Having the ability to choose your specialty in nursing is powerful, and the salary and job outlook of a CNS is much greater than that of an R.N.
+Having the ability to choose your specialty in nursing is powerful, and the salary* and job outlook of a CNS are much greater than that of an RN.